eksctl-io/eksctl/docs/contributor-meetings.md

   - not a replacement for `eksctl apply`
 - update about on-going efforts (#673, #695 etc)
 - more discussion of storing config in cluster, and Cluster API

+## 03/04/2019

+Attendees:
+- @errordeveloper
+- @mumoshu
+- @pawelprazak

+Topics:
+- update on v1alpha5 progress
+- @errordeveloper will be absent from next week's meeting
+- progress on other ongoing work (#714, #741)